AbeerWebDev/Social-Login/README.md

 **Home Page**

-* The home page carries a preview of the posts, if the user value (see app.js line 10) then clicking on the post will take you there, otherwise you will be directed to the login page.
+* The home page carries a preview of the posts, if the user value is equal to true (see app.js line 10) then clicking on a post card will direct you to the posts page, otherwise you will be directed to the login page.

 **Login Page**

-* the login page uses Passport.JS to allow the usage of google, facebook, and github to login.
+* The login page uses Passport.JS to allow the use of google, facebook, and github authentication to login.

 **Posts page**